For classical pianist Jeremy Denk, life is like a series of music lessons

 GROSS: Thank you.

-(SOUNDBITE OF JEREMY DENK AND THE SAINT PAUL CHAMGER ORCHESTRA PERFORMANCE OF MOZART'S "PIANO CONCERTO NO. 25 IN C MAJOR, K. 503: III.
+(SOUNDBITE OF JEREMY DENK AND THE SAINT PAUL CHAMBER ORCHESTRA PERFORMANCE OF MOZART'S "PIANO CONCERTO NO. 25 IN C MAJOR, K. 503: III.
 ALLEGRETTO")

-GROSS: That's Jeremy Denk at the piano from his album "c.1300-c.2000."
-Jeremy Denk's new memoir is called "Every Good Boy Does Fine."
-Tomorrow on FRESH AIR, our guest will be Frank Bruni, an opinion columnist for The New York Times, where he's also been a White House correspondent and chief restaurant critic.
-His new memoir is about losing his vision in one eye as a result of a rare kind of stroke.
-His previous memoir was about his passion for food and his struggle with his weight.
-I hope you'll join us.
-I'm Terry Gross.
+DAVIES: That's Jeremy Denk at the piano from his album "c.1300-c.2000" - 700 years of music.
+His new memoir is called "Every Good Boy Does Fine."
+Terry spoke with him last month, but the interview was preempted on many stations for coverage of the confirmation hearings for Ketanji Brown Jackson.
+Coming up, John Powers reviews the new CNN documentary "Navalny" about the Russian dissident who was nearly murdered and is in prison now.
+This is FRESH AIR.

-(SOUNDBITE OF JEREMY DENK AND THE SAINT PAUL CHAMGER ORCHESTRA PERFORMANCE OF MOZART'S "PIANO CONCERTO NO. 25 IN C MAJOR, K. 503: III.
-ALLEGRETTO") Transcript provided by NPR, Copyright NPR.
+(SOUNDBITE OF DAVID ROSE'S "LIKE YOUNG") Transcript provided by NPR, Copyright NPR.